DevOpsVisions/common-workspace-hub/docs/specification/technical/README.md

 ## **7. API Integration**
 Covers the **long-term plan** to introduce a RESTful API for system scalability and modularity.
+The API layer will interact with existing CLI tools and business logic components.
+The API will provide a structured and scalable way to interact with the system, allowing for easier integration with external services and future automation needs.

 ## **8. Design Principles**
 Outlines the core **design principles** ensuring efficiency, flexibility, and maintainability, such as: